Researchers prep VIRGIL* for medical conference.

 Phone: 617.768.8782

-Paul received his Ph.D. in Computer Science from the University of Illinois at Chicago (UIC) at the Electronic Visualization Laboratory (EVL) under Professor Thomas DeFanti.
-EVL is renowned for its virtual reality expertise since developing the CAVE VR systems that have been installed internationally.
-For his dissertation, Paul has created one of the first vitreoretinal training simulators for Ophthalmology fellows.
+Created one of the first vitreoretinal training simulators for Ophthalmology fellows.
 The system consisted of deformable three-dimensional eye model derived from serial sections and statistics with a complete set of simulated vitreoretinal instruments such as cutting blades, suction cutter, laser, forceps, and drainage needle.
-His cutting algorithm was an original algorithm that was subsequently published at SIGGRAPH 2000 conference.
-Paul also published an initial paper on his simulator system at the first MICCAI conference here in Boston.

 Interests:

-Paul's interests are in replicating surgical instruments functionality with a VR environment, physical based modeling, 3D scanning devices, texture mapping and modeling.
+Paul's interests are in replicating surgical procedures as realistically as possible using computer graphics, physical based modeling, real-time systems, 3D scanning devices, anatomical models, wireless technologies, and validation techniques.

 Outside Work: